 It includes a six-month free trial with almost all the benefits of Prime.
 Some, like unlimited reading and unlimited Prime Music streaming, may be restricted during this trial period.

-However, once the six months are over, you'll receive all the benefits of a full Prime membership, with the exception that you won't be able to share the benefits with another account.
+However, once the six months are over, you'll get all the benefits of a full Prime membership, with the exception that you won't be able to share the benefits with another account.

-The best part is you get these the Prime perks at a discount: Amazon Prime Student members receive 50% off the cost of a full Prime membership.
-Normally $99 / £79 a year, this brings the yearly membership price to $59 / £39.
+The best part is, you get these the Prime perks at a discount: Amazon Prime Student members receive 50% off the cost of a full Prime membership.
+Normally $139 / £79 a year, this brings the yearly membership price to $69 / £39 - which makes the Amazon Prime Student cost pretty darn affordable.

-This half-off price is good for four years or until you graduate, whichever comes first.
+This Amazon Prime Student cost of half-off the regular price is good for four years or until you graduate, whichever comes first.

-At that time, memberships will automatically be renewed at the full Amazon Prime price of $119 / £79 year.
-Amazon sends an email a few weeks before this goes into effect so you know you'll be charged and have a chance to cancel.
+At that time, memberships will automatically be renewed at the full Amazon Prime price of $139 / £79 year.
+Amazon will send an email a few weeks before this goes into effect, so you know when you'll be charged and have a chance to cancel, if you don’t want to continue.

 Amazon Prime Student members can cancel their subscription at any time.
 And if you cancel but have second thoughts, you can always restart your membership.
-While you'll no longer receive the six-month free trial, you can take advantage of the $59 / £39 per year discount once again.
+You'll no longer get the six-month free trial.
+However, you can still take advantage of the $69 / £39 per year discount.

 Who can join Amazon Prime Student in the US?